livechat/react-native-livechat/README.md

 - card masking
 - chat boosters

-If you want to use unsupported features in your React Native app, read about Alternative React Native installation method.
+If you want to use unsupported features in your React Native app, read about the Alternative React Native installation method.

 ### Alternative React Native installation method

 This project implements basic LiveChat features using React Native technology.
-If you need to use more advanced LiveChat features, you can use Webview to embbed web LiveChat widget using direct chat link.
+If you need to use more advanced LiveChat features, you can use Webview to embed web LiveChat widget using a direct chat link.

-To do it, use `react-native-webview` library and add `Webview` component with you licenses direct chat link, replacing `LICENSE_ID` string with you LiveChat's license id.
+To do it, use `react-native-webview` library and add `Webview` component with your licenses direct chat link, replacing `LICENSE_ID` string with you LiveChat's license id.

 ```javascript
 <WebView source={{uri: 'https://secure.livechatinc.com/licence/LICENSE_ID/v2/open_chat.cgi'}} />